 Of course, no Ph.D. is complete without a dissertation or cumulative project.
 These opportunities can come in the shape of deep research or as a reflection of real-world experience.

 Careers for Fitness and Personal Training Doctorates

 Career advice is just as pertinent at the Ph.D. level as it is at the bachelor’s.
-A bachelor’s and a master’s puts you in the right position to move into roles within fitness, rehabilitation, nutraceutical, and professional sport training environments.
+A bachelor’s and a master’s put you in the right position to move into roles within fitness, rehabilitation, nutraceutical, and professional sports training environments.
 A Ph.D. can get you deeper into research or leadership.